Nutrition & Health

 I have been a longtime user of Inov8 shoes but thought I would test out the Inov8 X-Talon 212s on a longer event duration to see how well they held up.
 I have always found them excellent on shorter events (up to three hours) but over a longer distance foot comfort/weariness becomes more problematic.
 Being a minimalist shoe (although not in the extreme sense of other brands) there is always a concern as to whether more support and cushioning may be required.
-My partner for the event wore the Inov8 Roclite 285s (model discontinued and replaced with Roclite 280).
+My partner for the event wore the Inov8 Roclite 285s (model discontinued and replaced with the Roclite 280 / Roclite 290).

 The event to put them through their paces was the NSW Rogaining championships and total time on course was approximately twelve hours.
 The terrain was what may be known as Sydney sandstone: fairly rocky, lots of scrubby bush and undulating to steep in places.
 It was thankfully not raining which meant the rocks were not slippery.
 Most of the event was off track.